horttt/CSharp-Bank-Management-System/README.md

 C# Windows Form

 # For database SQL Server
 .
-You need to create databse name BankDb by yourself
+You need to create a database named BankDb by yourself.
 .
-After created database select new Quary and past the code it will create tables for database name Bankdb
+After creating the database, select a new query and paste the SQL code from the Bank.sql file.
+This will create the necessary tables for the BankDb database.

 # Access as Admin
 .
-To access as Admin you need go to table name AdminTbl and set your own admin name and password .
-After that you can login as Admin to manage and create Staff!
+To access as Admin, you need to go to the table named AdminTbl and set your own admin name and password.
+.
+After that, you can log in as Admin to manage and create staff members.

 # Role
 .
-If you signin as Admin select the role as Admin
+If you sign in as Admin, select the role as Admin.
 .
-If you signin as Staff select the role as Staff
+If you sign in as Staff, select the role as Staff.

 # Details
 .
-Admin can manage on staffs like create update delete staff!
+Admin can manage staff members, including creating, updating, and deleting staff records.
 .
-Admin can change his own password on setting form
+Admin can change their own password in the settings form.
 .
-Staff can manage on Customers like create update delete customer .
-Staff control on Transfer, Deposit, Withdraw and check customer balance .
-Staff can access to check customers History!
+Staff can manage customers, including creating, updating, and deleting customer records.
+.
+Staff can handle transfers, deposits, withdrawals, and check customer balances.
+.
+Staff can also access customer history records.